 Each summer, in multiple cities nationwide, Bank of America partners with Girls Who Code, a nonprofit that inspires and equips girls with vital computing skills for the 21st century.
 These young female students receive hands-on experience in computer science along with mentoring and career advice.
-Hanna Pedersen served as a teacher at one of the Summer Immersion Programs in Charlotte in 2018, and today works as a technology analyst within Global Information Security.
+Hanna Pedersen served as a teacher at one of the Summer Immersion Programs in Charlotte in 2018, and today works as Compliance and Operational Risk specialist.
 She recently talked about what her experience with Girls Who Code has meant for her, personally and professionally.

 How did you first learn about Girls Who Code?

 HP: In the summer following my senior year at the University of Alaska Anchorage, I hoped to find an internship where I could put to work what I’d learned in the classroom.
 Going into my freshman year, I had originally declared my major in psychology.
 But my courses weren’t engaging me and something was drawing me to tech.
 With nearly zero prior experience, I enrolled in an “Introduction to Java” class and enjoyed it so much that I wanted to pursue a future in the STEM fields.
 I saw that Girls Who Code was hiring teachers for its Summer Immersion Program, so I applied, and that decision was truly life changing.

 Tell us about your experience, and how you got involved with Bank of America.